Type choices :

 11.1.
 Subletting

-The Client may validly sublet his Land to a third party for the entire current year only subject to applicable fees.
-The Client cannot sublet his land more than once per season.
+The Customer may validly sublet his/her Land to a third party for the entire current year only subject to applicable fees and provided that the camping unit is less than 20 years old.
+The Customer may not sublet his/her Land more than once per season.

 Subletting land for profit is strictly prohibited.